rapid-trauma-recovery

 After 15 years in traditional talk therapy, I now specialize in helping people who have tried multiple approaches but aren’t finding lasting change.
 Using ART's bilateral eye movements (similar to what happens naturally during REM sleep) we’ll work directly with how traumatic memories are stored in your brain.
 Most clients experience their breakthrough in 1-5 sessions instead of months or years.

-If you’ve hit a wall with other approaches and want freedom from symptoms (not just management), you’re exactly who I work with.
+If you want freedom from symptoms (not just management), you’re exactly who I work with.

 Licensed in Massachusetts, Washington State, & Oregon